julio/fragile-book/manuscript/chapter01.md

 The truth is somewhere in the middle.

-### Why this is an anti-pattern

 This is an anti-pattern because at one end, the team is not agile at all, not being flexible about new realities which is the whole point of agile; to be be able to adapt to the real world.
 If the team cannot do this, perhaps it's an indication of something else going on.
 Perhaps stories are too big, not enough test?
 Deployments not frequent enough?
 Team not working as a team?

 But if the team is "too" agile, are they able to be predictable or are they thrashing?
 Are there signs of burnout?

-### How to avoid it
+### How to recognize it

+### What to do

 Since the truth is somewhere between too agile and too rigid, we need a mechanism to know when we are following rules instead of being adaptable.